awsdocs/aws-sdk-for-javascript-v3/doc_source/transcribe-medical-examples-section.md

 This example code can be found [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javascriptv3/example_code/transcribe/src/libs/transcribeClient.js)\.

 Create a Node\.js module with the file name `transcribe-list-medical-jobs.js`\.
 Make sure to configure the SDK as previously shown, including installing the required clients and packages\.
-Create a paramters object with the required parameters, and list the medical jobs using the `ListMedicalTranscriptionJobsCommand` command\.
+Create a parameters object with the required parameters, and list the medical jobs using the `ListMedicalTranscriptionJobsCommand` command\.

 **Note**
 Replace *KEYWORD* with a keyword that the returned jobs name must contain\.